01. Asbestos Use in Adhesives

 Why Was Asbestos Used in Adhesives?

-Asbestos adhesives, bondings and sealants were used to strengthen a variety of construction materials.
-For example, these products were often used to adhere insulation to pipes and boilers.
+Asbestos adhesives, bondings and sealants were used with a variety of construction materials.
+These products were often used to adhere insulation to pipes and boilers in homes, buildings and naval vessels.

 Asbestos Adhesives History at a Glance

-- Other Names: Heavy-duty adhesives, bonding, construction mastics, glue, sealants
+- Other Names: Black mastic, boiler caulking, bonding, construction mastics, cutback adhesives, glue, heavy-duty adhesives, sealants

 - Military Use: Air Force, Army, Marines, Merchant Marines, Navy